-A decline in the prices of securities would lead to a decline in our AUM, revenues and earnings.
+A decline in the prices of securities would lead to a decline in our assets under management, revenues and earnings.

-Substantially all of our revenues are determined by the amount of our AUM.
-Under our investment advisory contracts with the Westwood Funds, the investment advisory fees we receive are typically based on the market value of AUM.
-Accordingly, a decline in the prices of securities generally may cause our revenues and net income to decline by causing the value of our AUM to decrease, which would result in lower investment advisory fees, or causing the Westwood Funds' investors to withdraw funds in favor of investments they perceive to offer greater opportunity or lower risk, which would also result in lower fees.
+Substantially all of our revenues are determined by the amount of our assets under management.
+Under our investment advisory contracts with the Westwood Funds, the investment advisory fees we receive are typically based on the market value of assets under management.
+Accordingly, a decline in the prices of securities generally may cause our revenues and net income to decline by causing the value of our assets under management to decrease, which would result in lower investment advisory fees, or causing the Westwood Funds' investors to withdraw funds in favor of investments they perceive to offer greater opportunity or lower risk, which would also result in lower fees.
 The securities markets are highly volatile, and securities prices may increase or decrease for many reasons, including economic and political events and acts of terrorism beyond our control.
 If a decline in securities prices caused our revenues to decline, this could have a material adverse effect on our earnings.